Lazo Greenway Multi-Use Path

 Construction continues on the Lazo Greenway Multi-Use Path as it coincides with the Comox Valley Sewer Conveyance Project.
-The pathway has been completed through the marsh section up to Colby Road.
+Construction is at about 90% with an anticipated completion date of fall 2025..

-The section through the marsh includes split rail fencing to delineate the trail edge from the Wildlife Management Area and provides a safety barrier for pathway users.
+The section through the marsh includes split rail fencing to delineate the path edge from the Wildlife Management Area and provides a safety barrier for pathway users.
 It also includes innovative amphibian protection fencing, designed by biologists with the Ministry of Transportation and Infrastructure with input from local herpetology experts.
-The protective fencing ensures that amphibians utilize existing subsurface culverts to cross under Lazo road during seasonal migration, preventing them from crossing up and over the road surface.
+The protective fencing ensures that amphibians utilize existing subsurface culverts to cross under Lazo road during seasonal migration.
+Reflective delineators have been installed at the road edge for further separation and protection of path users from passing vehicles.

 Project Kickoff - August 2024